johnwait/notepad2-mod-jrb/Readme.md

   code editor like **[Atom](https://atom.io)** or **[Visual Studio Code](https://code.visualstudio.com)**.
 * This fork is not expected to be **localized** either.

-## Contributors to the Notepad2 fork:
+## All contributors to the Notepad2 fork:

 * [Kai Liu](http://code.kliu.org/misc/notepad2/) (Notepad2-mod main contributor)
 * [RL Vision](http://www.rlvision.com/notepad2/about.asp) (for the Bookmarks feature)